 RETS is especially suited for individuals who have experienced overactive muscles as a result of a stroke.
 For example, if a patient’s hand is shut into a tight fist, which is usually the result of spasticity in those muscles, RETS can assist in helping them gradually open their hand.
 In this case, RETS is used to relax a patient’s tight hand muscles before providing electrical current to the muscles that allow the hand to open.

-For most units, no. Usually, individuals can get and use an electrical stimulation device without any prescription.
-However, there are some combo units that do require a prescription.
+For most units, no. Usually, individuals can get and use an electrical stimulation device without a prescription.
+However, some combo units do require a prescription.
 And if you have any questions or concerns about using a unit, it’s best to consult with your doctor or another healthcare professional.

-There are a range of benefits associated with electrical stimulation devices for stroke patients.
+There is a range of benefits associated with electrical stimulation devices for stroke patients.
 Individuals can get pain relief from TENS, improvements in functional use with FES, greater active motion with NMES, better sensation with SES, and more.
 Many devices can help individuals who have experienced strokes by reducing complications such as edema, shoulder subluxation, and foot drop.
-Our favorite stroke recovery products are by the brand Saebo!
-Feel free to browse all Physical Therapy Devices for Stroke Recovery.

 Interested in learning more?
 Check out all stroke recovery articles, where we provide product reviews, buying guides, stroke exercises, and more information on stroke recovery!
 And check out our main blog, Caregiver University, for content on aging in place, wheelchairs, caregiving, special needs, and many more important topics.